-Klavier (Piano), Keyboard und Synthesizer lernen bei
+Klavier (Piano), Keyboard, Komposition und Songwriting lernen bei

 João Pedro Arrobas Rodrigues